welaika/wordless-extender/README.md

 As we wrote in the Wordless README:

-«
-===

-_Wordless is not meant to be a bloated, all-included tool.
-This is why we recommend adding some other plugins to get the most out of your beautiful WP developer life_
+    « Wordless is not meant to be a bloated, all-included tool.
+This is why we recommend adding some other plugins to get the most out of your beautiful WP developer life »

-»
-===

 *Wordless Extender* (WlE from now on) is a starting point for every Wordlress theme we develop at [weLaika](http://dev.welaika.com).